 Léa regularly works with several orchestras such as the Sinfonieorchester St. Gallen, the Orchestre National du Capitole de Toulouse and the Festival Strings Lucerne.

 She is also Principal Viola with the Camerata Ataremac (Lausanne).
 Since 2020 she is also a member of the Berner Kammerorchester (BKO).

 Contemporary music and free improvisation are two important aspects of her musical activity.
 During her studies in Lyon she took part in improvisation classes directed by Henri-Charles Caget and Jean-Marc Foltz.
 Afterwards Léa continued receiving artistic advice from Garth Knox, Joëlle Léandre, Laurent Estoppey, Nils Wogram, Jacques Demierre, Lauren Newton and Gerry Hemingway.

 Together with saxophonist Silke Strahl she founded the Klexs Duo, which won second prize at the 2019 Nicati Competition.
 She is also a member of Ensemble Nachhall (a quartet with Sara Käser-cello, Raphael Loher-piano and Silke Strahl), whose music fluctuates between free jazz and free improvisation.

-Léa teaches violin and viola at the music school Studio Musicale in Kerzers and at Violin4all in Fribourg.
+Léa teaches violin and viola at the music school Violin4all in Fribourg.